jamesin4d/YGSIAC/README.md

-This is the game project so far
+This is the game project so far img -
-/img -
-    > contains all the images used, and then some, still working on the artwork /maps -
+    - contains all the images used, and then some, still working on the artwork maps -
-    > contains the .json files for the test levels made up so far /source -
+    - contains the .json files for the test levels made up so far source -

-    > contains the .py source files
+    - contains the .py source files
     --Modules:
-    __init__.py
+    init.py
     badguys.py
       --functions:
-        sort_enemy_data - takes location (x,y), id_key, and image data
+        sortenemydata - takes location (x,y), id_key, and image data
-        sort_by_type - probably redundant, takes the return from sort_enemy_data and makes an instance of an Enemy()
+        sortbytype - probably redundant, takes the return from sortenemydata and makes an instance of an Enemy()
       --classes:
       TurretBullet()